ROTARTSI82/blog/src/markdown/2025/categories-0711.md

 the category of endofunctors we can have a morphism $\mu : T^2 \to T$.
 However, this $\otimes$ functor ends up with properties mirroring those of $\mu : M \otimes M \to M$: it defines an associative binary operation on the entire category of $\mathcal{C}$, and the $I$ object in $\mathcal{C}$ ends up acting as an identity for this operation.
-Thus, ==a monoidal category is a monoid in the category of categories.== However, this is not the monoid we are really talking about when we say that a monad is a monoid in the category of endofunctors: we are talking about the endofunctor $T$ as an object in this category.
+Thus, a monoidal category is a monoid in the category of categories.
+However, this is not the monoid we are really talking about when we say that a monad is a monoid in the category of endofunctors: we are talking about the endofunctor $T$ as a monoid object in this category.
+It's also possible to "categorify" a monoid object into a monoidal category with only one object (with the associative binary operation being the composition of morphisms), but that's also completely beside the point.

 ### What is an "Element" of an Endofunctor?
 But this raises a natural question.
 Our usual definition of a monoid dealt with a binary operation